 The first metric is known as Net Operating Income (NOI), and it represents the amount of cash that a property produces from its normal day-to-day operations.
-It is calculated as a property’s Effective Gross Income (EGI) less its operating expenses.
-This is one of the most important metrics in real estate investing and it serves as an input in a property’s estimated valuation.
+NOI is calculated as a property’s Effective Gross Income (EGI) less its operating expenses.
+NOI is one of the most important metrics in real estate investing and it serves as an input in a property’s estimated valuation.
 In the final year of the holding period, a “cap rate” is applied to the projected NOI to estimate the sales price.

-The second metric is known as the Internal Rate of Return (IRR), and it represents the annual return produced by the pro forma cash flows.
-This calculation is inclusive of the original purchase price and the sale price.
+The second metric that can be calculated from a pro forma is known as the Internal Rate of Return (IRR), and it represents the annual return produced by the pro forma cash flows.
+This calculation is inclusive of the property’s original purchase price and the sale price.
 The formula used to calculate IRR can be complex, so a spreadsheet function is generally used instead.